DUNE/dune-justin/docs/agents.md

 - [justin-info-collector](agents.info_collector.md) - collects information about sites, storages, and users
 - [justin-finder](agents.finder.md) - queries MetaCat for the list of files needed by a workflow and Rucio for the locations of each file's replicas
-- justin-stage-cache - maintains the get_stage_cache and find_file_cache tables of currently optimal stages and unprocessed files for each site
 - [justin-job-factory](agents.job_factory.md) - submits wrapper jobs with jobsub, which query the Workflow Allocator service to be allocated work